-Our ambition is to make it possible to build for people and for better care - and not just for institutional requirements."
-Parik Chopra Managing Director, Rockfon Acoustic design advice Here are the three things you can do to create a quiet space for patients in recovery rooms - Install sound absorbing-materials on the ceilings and walls in both the corridors as well as the recovery rooms. - 2.
-Use high performance doors with long lasting and reliable sealing strips on patient and recovery rooms. - 3.
-Construct full height walls to achieve appropriate levels of sound insulation and privacy.
+make it possible to build for people and for better care - and not just for institutional requirements."
+Parik Chopra Managing Director, Rockfon Acoustic design tips Here are the three things you can do to create a quiet space for patients in recovery rooms - 1.
+Install sound absorbing-materials on the ceilings and walls in both the corridors as well as the recovery rooms. - 2.
+Use soundproof dooring with a sealing strip on patient and recovery rooms doors. - 3.
+Properly insulate the walls and build them up to the soffit or make use of sound barriers to prevent noise from travelling in the plenum.
 Here is the product we recommend Rockfon® MediCare® Plus Is perfect for demanding healthcare applications that require cleaning with a damp cloth or that uses standard detergents and specialist dry steam and high-pressure cleaning.
 Rockfon MediCare Plus doesn't contribute to the growth of MRSA and is ISO Class 3 certified.
 These features help keep recovery rooms safe for patients.
+Break areas

-Break areas Hospitals are hectic busy spaces and healthcare workers need respite from the chaotic day-to-day of being in a hospital - a private space close to the patients, but where they can go to recharge their batteries and get some much needed psychological distance from their work.
+Hospitals are hectic busy spaces and healthcare workers need a respite from the chaotic day-to-day of being in a hospital - a private space close to the patients, but where doctors can go to recharge their batteries and get some much needed psychological distance from their work.
 Hospitals have historically suffered from high employee turnover.
 Work-related stress and burnout are significant causes, making it crucial for healthcare workers to have a place to relax and unwind.
 Easy access to nature, calming colours on the walls, floors or ceilings and plenty of natural light can help create a relaxing and calm atmosphere for staff to recharge in.
 Sound comfort Hospitals are buzzing with people and equipment, which overstimulates the senses.
 It is crucial for healthcare workers to be able to withdraw on their breaks, and find a piece of serenity or a quiet place to chat with a colleague.
-25% of doctors in the UK say that they think of leaving the medical sector because of burnout.